JeffersonLab/clara-docs/docs/tutorials/installation.md

 Omit the `-f` option to install the default version.
 </div>

-## CLARA Development Kit (CDK)
+## Clara Development Kit (CDK)

 If you are a prospective developer and would like to access entire code-base, you need to install the CDK.
-This will provide CLARA entire source base, including xMsg and JinFlux packages.
+This will provide Clara entire source base, including xMsg and JinFlux packages.

 ### Installation Prerequisites